ianrandmckenzie/crossing_my_gaping_chasm/fleeting_tactics/content_checklist.md

 * Come out swinging (first 30s): popping text captions (for video)
 * They say for video, be yourself times two (You, x2) — I reject this notion and instead pose that I should be passionate enough about the content that it propels me into being x2 or even x3+ naturally.
 * Make calls-to-action as it relates to self-promo <=3 seconds
+* Easy to replicate logo/persona representation for fan artists
+* Find a paradigm shift around like/comment/subscribe call-to-action
+* High, high, high energy in the first 60 to 120 seconds
+* Be conscious of viewers' emotion and reaction to content (good or bad)